50+ Startup Marketing & Growth Strategies

 …you really really had to find someone that you could get the attention of, and then being willing to really, frankly, give away a fair bit of value on those earlier clients, because they’re worth a lot to you.

-If an investor asks you:
+If an investor asked:

 Where are you getting your first 5 paying customers from?